li-jin-xing/RDPSOVina/README.md

 # RDPSOVina
-A fast docking tool based on the random drift particle swarm optimization and the framework of AutoDock Vina and PSOVina
+A fast docking tool with the random drift particle swarm optimization and  based on the framework of AutoDock Vina and PSOVina